From Lagrangian to totally real geometry: coupled flows and calibrations: The Maslov flow

 On the other hand, even in the K\"ahler case, replacing $\Vol_g$ with $\Vol_J$ leads to a more degenerate operator governing the flow.
 This makes the existence theory much more complicated: we will discuss this at length in Section \ref{s:shorttime}.

 To close, it may be useful to emphasize a basic difference between $J$-MCF (or MCF) and the Maslov flow.
 The former is generated by a functional which is invariant under reparametrization.
 This implies that the corresponding flow is invariant: reparametrization adds tangential motions to the flow, affecting its direction in $TM$ but not the image submanifolds.
 In other words, from the point of view of the functional, our definition of the $J$-mean curvature vector field is not particularly canonical (and indeed, it depends on the choice of an $L^2$-type metric).
 Reparametrization, however, will usually change $\omega$ (except in the case of Lagrangians).
 Preserving $\omega$ can be thought of as analogous to gauge-fixing: it is a strong condition on the immersions, rather than on the image submanifolds.
 In this sense we can think of the Maslov flow as a gauge-fixed version of the gradient flow.
 To define this flow, the idea of replacing the more classical transverse space $TL^\perp$ with $J(TL)$ is vital.
 Given that the two flows differ at most by only lower-order terms (defined via the torsion), we start to notice the geometric importance of a careful choice of such terms.
-In Section \ref{s:shorttime} we will show that, in turn, this affects the short-time existence of these flows.